five DAY KANGAROO ISLAND ITINERARY.

 swim with dolphins

 The eastern part of Kangaroo Island is incredibly picturesque.
 The area includes Cape Willoughby lighthouse, Antechamber Bay and the stunning seaside town of Penneshaw.
 You can also get another perspective from the water by taking a tour with Kangaroo Island Ocean Safari.
-On tour you'll swim with wild dolphins in these crystal clear waters, encounter Osprey, Sea Eagles and Wedge Tail Eagles.
+On tour, you'll swim with wild dolphins and seals in these crystal clear waters, encounter Osprey, Sea Eagles and Wedge Tail Eagles.
+If you'd rather stay dry, then book the 75 minute coastal cruise and soak it all in from the comfort of the boat.
 If you're on the north coast near Emu Bay can also swim with dolphins with Kangaroo Island Marine Adventures or catch some fish with Emu Bay Fishing Charters.

 STAY at sea dragon lodge